chocola-mint/VisualScriptingKai/README.md

 A powerful debugging node that lets you run Visual Scripting code anytime, anywhere, by just double-clicking on it.
 Use it as a way to test logic quickly.

+### Functions

+Functions are a more powerful and safer version of Events, defined using a Script Graph Asset.
+With the Function Start and Function Return nodes, you can implement a function that has the same ports as a Script Graph Asset (this asset is called the function definition).
+Other Script Machines can then use the Check Function or Has Function nodes to check if a GameObject implements a function, and if so, call it using the Call Function node.

+Every Function node must be assigned a function definition through the Graph Inspector (on your left).

+This feature unlocks Visual Scripting's potential for object-oriented programming, similar to Unreal's Blueprint interfaces.
+For example, you can use it to check if a bullet is colliding with something that can take damage (e.g., the player) or not (e.g., the wall).

+Notes:
+- You cannot implement the same function twice on the same GameObject.
+- A complete function implementation must include a Function Start and a Function Return, and they must be in the same Script Machine.
+The nodes Function Start and Function Return must be on the top level of the Script Machine's graph (if you put them inside Subgraphs, they will be ignored).
+- Calling a function on a GameObject that doesn't implement it is undefined behavior.
+You should always use Check Function to check if a target implements a function first.
+Or use Has Function with an If node.

 ## Requirements

 * This project is developed using Unity 2021.3.30f1, but should work with version 2021.3 and above in general.